 The Feb.
 19 Breitbart interview with Chris Crane expands on the details of that interaction and how poorly he was treated by amnesty peddler Rubio: Exclusive: On Eve of South Carolina Vote, Nation’s ICE Officers Detail How Marco Rubio Betrayed Them.
+Here’s a taste:

+BNN: Sen. Rubio pledged his bill would provide enforcement first, do you believe this was an honest representation the bill?
 CRANE: No, I don’t believe it was an honest representation.
 Protection from deportation, a type of de facto amnesty, came almost immediately as the first step in a much broader amnesty like process provided in the bill.
 There was no real promise of border security in the bill, and the bill provided nothing for interior enforcement, but instead made legalization of criminal aliens and gang members a priority.
 People need to understand that this bill was written by pro-amnesty and open borders groups that have no concern for America’s borders or the safety of its communities.
 It shouldn’t surprise anyone that the bill was such a lopsided mess.On to Saturday morning: Fox News’ Neil Cavuto brought up the Crane remarks to Rubio, who went into denial mode, including a lot of niggling details that seemed designed to distract from the important points:

 Let’s go back to 2013.
 Harry Reid was in charge of the Senate, Democrats control the Senate and they were going to move forward on some sort of immigration reform, so what I wanted to do was make whatever came out of the Senate as conservative as possible.
 It’s still didn’t go straight to the President.
 Whatever came out of the Senate had to go to the House.
 The House was controlled by conservative Republicans, so my goal was to produce the most conservative thing possible out of the Senate, have the House take that up and make it even better and then to come together as Republicans and say to the president: this is what we’re willing to do; take it or leave it on the issue of immigration.

 Arguably, the most important lie was Rubio’s dissembling that he kicked a bad bill over to the House to have them fix it.
 But it was the Raza/donors’ dream bill, cooked up behind closed doors to give the whole leftist panoply their ideal legislation, serving up cheap labor and gang crime forgiveness all in one horrific package.
 Rubio’s big-money donors wanted minimal adjustments to their bill when it went to the House.
 Jeff Sessions reminded radio listeners the other day of the billion-dollar campaign mounted by powerful open borders enthusiasts to pass the Schumer-Rubio bill.
 The amnesty establishment was all in for the Gang of Eight, particularly because its spokesman was a Cuban Republican with a winning smile.

 A few hours after the Rubio appearance with Cavuto on Saturday, Senator Sessions posted a press release expressing his support for Chris Crane.
 Hopefully more will be done in the near future to refute Rubio’s self-aggrandizing rewrite of Gang of Eight history.
 He cannot be allowed to be the GOP candidate.

 “Chris Crane is an honest man of integrity who has served his country for many years as a United States Marine and as an Immigration and Customs Enforcement officer.
 He is an American hero who was chosen by nearly 6,000 ICE officers, agents and employees to head their union and speak to the nation on their behalf.
 He courageously spoke up to expose the administration’s political manipulation of ICE officers, providing all of us an early warning of the administration’s near total non-enforcement of immigration laws, years before it was widely known.
 When the Gang of eight and President Obama were drafting their immigration bill, he asked to be allowed to participate and provide input.
 In fact, House Judiciary Chairman Goodlatte and I personally requested that President Obama meet with the ICE union, but he never did.
 The White House and the Gang of Eight refused to listen to Chris and his officers because the truth is they never wanted their professional advice.
 The bill was designed to benefit the powerful special interests who guided its creation from the beginning — it was not designed to benefit the national interest, nor the interests of our nation’s law enforcement officers.
 Chris Crane exposed the fatal weaknesses of that bill and played a major role in stopping what would have been a disaster for the country.”